josevazf/42-Born2BeRoot/README.md

 ## Monitoring Script (*cron*)

+Basic info on some of the commands user:
-`sort` = alphabetical sorting.
+- `sort` = alphabetical sorting.
-`uniq` = separating repeating lines.
+- `uniq` = separating repeating lines.
-`$1,$2...` = We can say that Mer $1, haba $2, yesterday $3 or $4 columns are holding.
+- `$1,$2...` = We can say that Mer $1, haba $2, yesterday $3 or $4 columns are holding.
-`free -m` = It shows the amount of Ram in Mebibytes.
+- `free -m` = It shows the amount of Ram in Mebibytes.
 The reason for doing so is to calculate the percentage over the uses of the script, etc. for us to do.
-`grep '^/dev/'` = ^ takes the places starting with the word after the suffix.
+- `grep '^/dev/'` = ^ takes the places starting with the word after the suffix.
-`grep -v '/boot$'` = -v The suffix indicates the word to be extracted `awk '{ft += $2} END {print ft}'` = ft It can be thought of as a variable, it adds the data contained in $2 in ft and prints ft to the screen.
+- `grep -v '/boot$'` = -v The suffix indicates the word to be extracted
+- `awk '{ft += $2} END {print ft}'` = ft It can be thought of as a variable, it adds the data contained in $2 in ft and prints ft to the screen.
-`cut -c 9- | xargs | awk '{printf("%.1f%%")` = "cut -c 9-" Used to delete a character or a sequence of characters. "xargs" As a function, it forwards the previously used output to the next command. `"printf("%.1f%%%")"` Takes 1 character after "." in float value type and adds "%" at the end.
+- `cut -c 9- | xargs | awk '{printf("%.1f%%")` = "cut -c 9-" Used to delete a character or a sequence of characters. "xargs" As a function, it forwards the previously used output to the next command. - - `"printf("%.1f%%%")"` Takes 1 character after "." in float value type and adds "%" at the end.

 `uname -a` - prints all architecture information, except if the CPU is unkown `grep “physical id” /proc/cpuinfo | wc -l` - number of fisical cores obtained from the file in the directory.
 We count the lines with `wc -l`